-The bill amends K.S.A.
+This bill amends K.S.A.
 21-5828 to expand the definition of "criminal use of a financial card" to include specific actions involving gift cards, thereby enhancing the legal framework surrounding property crimes.
-The new provisions outline various acts that constitute criminal use, such as using a financial card or gift card without consent, using revoked or canceled cards, and tampering with gift cards.
-The bill establishes penalties based on the value of goods or services obtained through these actions, categorizing them as severity level felonies or misdemeanors depending on the amount involved.
+The bill outlines various acts that constitute criminal use, such as using a financial card without consent, using a revoked or canceled card, and acquiring or tampering with gift cards without authorization.
+The penalties for these offenses are categorized based on the value of the money, goods, property, or services obtained, with severity levels ranging from a class A nonperson misdemeanor to a severity level 7 nonperson felony.

 As Amended by House Committee: 21-5828